mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"Hey Penyi, can you hear me?"

-	Penyi tried to nod, but winced in pain and moved hae arm to hae head.
-Kip gently pressed hae shoulder, glad that Penyi could still move.
+	Penyi tried to nod, but winced in pain and moved hae arm toward the wound on hae head.
+Kip gently pressed hae shoulder, glad that thi could still move.

+	He asked hae some questions to get hae reoriented, "Do you know who I am?"

+	Thi looked at him with determined eyes, but did not say a word.

+	"Can you speak?"

+	Hae let out a breathing whimper, and his heart sank for hae.

-	"You've suffered some memory loss, so you might not be able to remember certain things.
-It's important for you to know that you're safe and that you should rest for now."
+	"Penyi, you've suffered some memory loss, so you might not be able to remember certain things.
+You will eventually re-learn them.
+For now you are safe and you should do what you can to rest."

-	Thi blinked in understanding.
+	Thi took his hand into hae own and managed to make what Kip interpretted to be smile.

+	"A smile already?
+You're a fighter," he said.

 	*Need to get moving*

 	"I have to go, ok?"
-Thi made a concerned look and breathed heavy as if to whimper, but only a punctuated breath took the air.
+Thi made a concerned look and breathed heavily as if to speak, but only a punctuated breath took the air.

 	"It's ok.
 I'll send a couple others down here to look after you and bring you some water.
 Just rest for now."

-	Thi blinked again, and he stood up slowly with hae hands in his own, feeling a strange connection with this maman that he didn't have before.
+	Thi brought haeself to trust his plan and then loosend hae grip on his hand.
+Slowly, he stood up with hae hands still wrapped around his own, feeling a strange connection with this maman that he struggled to explain.

 	"I'll come back for you after.
 I promise," he said longingly, and then turned back to face the surface.
-He noticed some mild hallucinations, and his emotions were rapidly waxing and waning.
+He spotted some mild hallucinations in the dark, and his emotions were rapidly waxing and waning.
 "Must be the Kanosin," he said to himself, and kept going.

 	Back in the armory, there was no sign of Fanla and all of the weapons had been ferried through the back side of the tent.